top of page

 Physiotherapy

-Lidder Therapies offers Post natal Physiotherapy in Hitchin and Hertford.
+Lidder Therapies offers Post natal Physiotherapy in Hitchin

 After the birth of your baby most women have a weakness in either the tummy muscles or the pelvic floor.
 Your posture and centre of gravity may still be altered.
 This can lead to instability and poor core strength.
 Combined with the demands of caring for a new born this may result in back pain, pelvic pain, bladder or bowel weakness.